 Every company needs new sales to grow.
 And to find new customers, businesses need their sales teams to be educated and equipped with up-to-date product knowledge and details.

 For the Sales Enablement group at Houghton Mifflin Harcourt (HMH), that was proving to be a challenge.
-They had approximately 800 representatives spread across the United States, supported by online training programs being offered throughout the year.
+They had approximately 800 sales representatives spread across the United States, supported by online training programs being offered throughout the year.
 In order to take them, sales personnel were forced to register using Microsoft Excel files that were emailed and updated manually by another member of the HMH staff.
 The spreadsheets themselves were extremely cumbersome, with hundreds of rows and columns that needed to be filled in one at a time.

 After thorough interviews and detailed planning, our experienced programmers were able to develop a successful web app that removed the need to share spreadsheet files through email.
 Instead, HMH got a streamlined solution that allowed for users to login, select the courses they needed, and have them automatically scheduled or assigned.

 By giving Houghton Mifflin Harcourt a new way to handle sales rep training, we didn’t just eliminate an annoyance; we let their talented employees get back to what they did best – focusing on more exciting, revenue-generating work.